ppliatniou/datastorage/README.md

 </details>

-*In case of updating storage if it already exists in factory you need to make the similar query, but add to "fields" section new wield definitions with argument "default".
+*In case of updating storage if it already exists in factory you need to make the similar query, but add to "fields" section new field definitions with argument "default".
 As result you will get new version of storage ("version" field will be incremented)*

 **Response**